adnan-alam/adnan-alam.github.io/_posts/2017-8-1-Singly-linked-list.md

         new_node.set_next(self.head)
         self.head = new_node
 ```

 A question can come across your mind, can I insert data as tail ?
 The answer is yes ,so let’s see how to do it!

-This insert_tail method take a data and make a node from it and set it to the variable.
+This "insert_tail" method take a data and make a node from it and set it to the variable.
 Now , two things to be considered.
 What to do if the list is empty ?
 Or the list is not empty ?
 So at first we check if head is None and if it is then we are assured that list is empty and we set the node as head(because there must be an element to add another element as tail).
 But if head is not None then the list isn’t empty and we traverse the list using the get_next method to go to the end of it.
 When we find that pointer of the previous node is null, we set the pointer towards the node we created.
 Yeah! we have inserted an element in the list as tail.

 ```python